outofmbufs/tokenizer/README.md

       <TokenID.IDENTIFIER: 2>
       <TokenID.WHITESPACE: 3>

-Sometimes an application will need additional token types that might not fit into the regular-expression rules concept.
-To force arbitrary token names into the generated enum, just include a `TokenMatch` with None for the regular expression:
+Some applications may need token types defined without any match; this can be specified with `None` for the regular expression or with the `TokenIDOnly` subclass of `TokenMatch` (they are equivalent):

-    from tokenizer import TokenMatch, Tokenizer
+    from tokenizer import TokenMatch, TokenIDOnly, Tokenizer
     rules = [
         TokenMatch('IDENTIFIER', r'[A-Za-z_][A-Za-z_0-9]*'),
         TokenMatch('CONSTANT', r'-?[0-9]+'),
         TokenMatch('FOO', None),
-        TokenMatch('BAR', None)
+        TokenIDOnly('BAR')
     ]
     tkz = Tokenizer(rules)
     print(tkz.TokenID)
     for id in tkz.TokenID:
         print(f"  {id!r}")

 Output: